 - Assessing contracted services for generator maintenance and repair, and fuel delivery to include analysis of likely service provider capacity during large scale disasters.

-To tap Powered for Patients expertise to help protect patient safety and add value to work on behalf of clients interested in by increasing emergency power system resilience, contact:
+To tap Powered for Patients expertise to help protect patient safety and add value to work on behalf of clients interested in increasing emergency power system resilience, contact:

 Eric Cote, Project Director, Powered for Patients